byerj839/CCLabFall2019/p5Intro-master/README.md

 # A CC Lab p5.js Intro

-Modified By Julie Byers, fall 2019
+Created by Julie, fall 2019

 From p5.js example code